bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation/upgrade.md

 end
 ```

 Then you won't need to use the `bridgetown_plugins` Gemfile group any longer.

 {%@ Note type: :warning do %}
   Do not attempt to upgrade other Bridgetown plugins along with upgrading to v1.2 unless you intend to adopt the new configuration format.
 The latest version of many Bridgetown plugins expect the initializers file to be in use.

+  Also be advised: if you are using the dynamic routes plugin, you _must_ upgrade to the new configuration format.
+Read more below.
 {% end %}

 Once you're using the new configuration format, if you need to use a Bridgetown plugin that's not yet updated to work with v1.2, you can manually add a require statement to your configuration: